fizyk20/ithkuil/README.md

 - An SQLite database containing morphological and grammatical data - the relations between morphemes and grammatical categories
 (ithkuil/morphology/morphology.db)
 - _test.py - a test script: morphological analysis of some example words
+- gloss_sentence.py - a script performing the glossing of the text given via command line or standard input

 There is also a keyboard layout making it possible to type special characters being used in Ithkuil.
 It has been moved to a separate repository - [ithkuil-utils](https://github.com/fizyk20/ithkuil-utils)